Civilian Review Board

 Board members are composed of a member of the public from each of the nine police districts in Baltimore City.
 Members of the Board are selected by the Mayor and subject to the advice and consent of the City Council.
 Also on the Commission as nonvoting members, are one representative of the Fraternal Order of Police, one representative of the Vanguard Justice Society, the Baltimore City Police Commissioner or the Commissioner's designee, one representative of the American Civil Liberties Union of Maryland (ACLU), and one representative of the Baltimore City Branch of the National Association for the Advancement of Colored People (NAACP).

 The CRB's bylaws have been finalized and adopted.
-For questions about the bylaws, please contact Jill Muth at 410-746-4095 or [email protected].
+For questions about the bylaws, please email Jill Muth or call 410-746-4095.

 George Buntin, Western District

 Levi Zaslow, Northwestern District

 Tiera Hawkes, Chair, Northeastern District